TUM-DAML/seml/examples/README.md

 seml seml_example queue example_config.yaml
 ```

-If you open your MongoDB (e.g. with the software `robo3t`), you should now find a collection `seml_example` with the queued experiments.
+If you open your MongoDB (e.g. with the software `robo3t`), you should now find a collection `seml_example` with the staged experiments.
 Note that the collection name is specified _before_ the operation (`queue`).

 To see what the option `--force-duplicates` does, run the above command again.
 The output should now read something like: